 Under the Southern Judicial Circuit Amended ADR Rules, all parties in the ADR process shall be responsible for payment of the Neutral’s costs and fees, which shall be equally divided between the parties, unless; otherwise ordered by the presiding Judge.

-ADR is usually just a one-time session and most last no more than two hours.
+ADR is usually just a one-time session and most last no more than three hours.
 Time length varies depending on the number of parties, their cooperation, and the complexity of the case.

 Normal rules of evidence do not apply in ADR, so usually witnesses are not necessary at the ADR session.
 What has gone on in the past is not as important as what the parties, themselves, will do in the future to solve the problem.
 Written statements from witnesses, or other documentation, may be brought to the session.
 The neutral will decide if it is relevant.